vektorlab/pyvideo2/content/posts/everything_you_wanted_to_know_about_pickling,_but_were_afraid_to_ask!.md

 Speakers: [Richard T. Saunders]
 Tags: [pickling, pycon, pycon2011, serialization]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-PyCon2011EverythingYouWantedToKnowAboutPicklingButWere385.png'
-Title: '"Everything You Wanted To Know About Pickling, But Were Afraid To Ask!"'
+Title: 'Everything You Wanted To Know About Pickling, But Were Afraid To Ask!'
 date: '2011-03-11'
 ---
 Everything You Wanted To Know About Pickling, But Were Afraid To Ask!